juncture-digital/juncture/examples/hello-juncture/README.md

 # Hello, Juncture

-This example essay illustrates the incorporation of an image and a map into a Juncture essay.
+This example illustrates the incorporation of an image and a map into a Juncture essay.

 ## Aulacophora indica